ABOUT MONT BLANC LINES

 Pretty soon, people asked me if they could buy prints of the images.
 With the help of graphic designer Julie Loomis, we turned the images into beautiful posters, and I started going on climbing and hiking trips just to capture high resolution images of specific faces.
 Mont Blanc Lines was born!

-With one exception (El Cap), all the images for the poster have been shot by myself, Alex Buisse.
+All the images for the poster have been shot by myself, Alex Buisse.
 I have worked as a professional adventure and humanitarian photographer in Chamonix (and now Canmore) for over a decade.
 I have climbed, skied and flown all over the Mont-Blanc range, the Alps and the world's greater ranges.
 Though I would absolutely love to, I unfortunately have not managed to personally climb every line I have drawn!

 My client list includes Patagonia, Arc'teryx, Red Bull, VISA, the International Olympic Committee, BMW, Microsoft, Sports Illustrated, Alpinist Magazine and Rock and Ice, among many others.
 My portfolio and fine art prints are available on my photo website, www.alexbuisse.com.